debsouryadatta/youtube_langgraph_agent/README.md

 ### Which file consists what?

-- main.py -> Main langgraph agent code with all the functionalities
+- main.py -> Main langgraph agent with cleaned up code and better structure
-- main2.py -> Main langgraph agent code with using google text to speech and google images
+- main2.py -> Main langgraph agent code with all the functionalities

+**nodes folder:**
+- transcript_agent.py -> Researches about the topic and generates the transcript
+- title_desc_agent.py -> Generates the title and description for the video based on the transcript
+- thumbnail_agent.py -> Generate the thumbnail based on the title and description
+- audio_agent.py -> Generate the audio from the transcript
+- images_agent.py -> Generate the images based on the transcript
+- avatar_video_agent.py -> Generate the avatar video from the audio
+- video_agent.py -> Generate the video from the transcript and avatar video

 **lib folder:**
 - youtube_api1.py -> Fetch the top viewed youtube videos on search query with youtube api